ivf-infertility.com home

 Blood is taken from the patient and tested for the levels of hormones present.

-Most IVF clinics will offer you a blood tests about two weeks after embryo transfer, to check the level of Beta hCG (pregnancy hormone) and may also check the level of blood progesterone.
+Most IVF clinics will offer you a blood test about two weeks after embryo transfer, to check the level of Beta hCG (pregnancy hormone) and may also check the level of blood progesterone.
+Sometimes the patient may have some vaginal spotting or bleeding prior to the pregnancy test.
+She may think that her period has already started and decline having the pregnancy test however it is recommended that the pregnancy test is done as it is the only way to determine whether there is a pregnancy .
 In the happy event that the pregnancy test is positive, the patient will be asked to repeat the blood tests at intervals between 2-5 days to check the rising levels of these hormones.
+The levels of Beta hCG may be linked to risk of miscarriages if it is low

 HCG levels are the only way of monitoring early pregnancy.
 HCG levels which do not increase as rapidly as they should may indicate that there is a problem with the pregnancy such as ectopic pregnancy.